Browse the glossary using this index

 Provider Pay Rate: Hourly rate: $35/hr.
 Minimum assignment: 2 hours.

-Transportation: On their own time, Access Providers may drive deafblind people ONLY (not their partners, family or friends) to/from our activities; they are not paid during the driving time.
-In addition to walking, APs may ride with deafblind people on ride services such as Uber and Lyft, taxis, paratransit and any mode of public transportation.
+Transportation: During an assignment, Access Providers/SSPs do not drive deafblind people; everyone is trained that the risks are just too high in our highly litigious state.
+In addition to walking, APs/SSPs may ride with deafblind people on ride services such as Uber and Lyft, taxis, paratransit and any mode of public transportation.

 Other: DB CAN NJ is a nonprofit that prides itself on being responsive to the needs of the entire deafblind community, not just deafblind people, but also interpreters, APs/SSPs, VR counselors, organizations, social workers, job coaches, family, friends – everyone who cares about and believes in this vibrant community.
 Our services are separate from SSPNJ, and eligible consumers can use the services of both programs.
-APs are independent contractors; deafblind people select their AP from our approved list.
+Our providers are independent contractors; deafblind people select their AP/SSP from our approved list.

 Support Service Providers of New Jersey (SSPNJ)